Matchstic/SuspendResume/README.md

 **Known Bugs**

-- When the tweak is turned off, proximity monitoring is still enabled - will fix via preference bundle
 - Proximity monitoring is turned off after a phone call, and a respring is required to re-enable it
 - Calls are dropped/hung up in MobilePhone.app, and also in third-party apps such as CallBar, only when answering from unlocked and proximity is set off
 - After a reboot or respring, the lockscreen accepts proximity events, and locks itself, casuing a respring